adamgourley/Azure-Backup-with-AZCOPY/README.md

 #### Instructions
 1) Copy the contents of this directory to  `C:\BackupToAzure`
 2) Edit line 21 in `backup.ps1` to reflect the Azure location/credentials of your backup file location and the storage destination.
+You will see several `redacted` sections where you need to add your information.
 3) Install the service with the following commands (in an elevated PowerShell prompt)

 ```Powershell